OneSoulClaimedByFSM/CS2Final/README.md

 If the game has ended, the score becomes the difference in the number of coins between each side.

-We used alpha-beta pruning in a minimax function that recursively evaluates the board to a depth of 4.
+Algorithm wise, we recursively explores the decision tree to a depth of four.
+We choose moves using the minimax algorithm enhanced with alpha-beta pruning.